 “Bruneians need to get rid of their humble attitude or assumption that their creations are just normal,” she told the Bulletin yesterday.
 “Brunei food delicacies like ‘Nasi Belutak’, or beef intestine rice, could become the Sultanate’s signature dish.
 I love its taste as it could not be found anywhere else.”

-Chef Siti is currently in the country on invitation to judge the upcoming ‘Packed Biscuits and Cakes Ready for Export’ com-petition organised by local social marketplace Cube Junction.
+Chef Siti is currently in the country on the invitation to judge the upcoming ‘Packed Biscuits and Cakes Ready for Export’ competition organized by local social marketplace Cube Junction.

 “The overseas market is still not familiar with Brunei’s gastronomic delights and we need to showcase them such as through online services.”